Airblader/leftpad-i18n/README.md

 ## What is this?

-A version of the popular and infamous +leftPad+ function wich properly supports internationalization.
+A version of the popular and infamous `leftPad` function wich properly supports internationalization.

 ## How do I use this?

-After installing the package via +npm install leftpad-i18n+ you can use it as follows:
+After installing the package via `npm install leftpad-i18n` you can use it as follows:

 ```
 const leftPad = require('leftpad-i18n');